 If you live in Southeastern Arizona, please come to one of my free lectures.
 Check our events page for locations and times.
 After each event I will be signing copies of my books, including Father Kino’s Herbs: Growing and Using Them Today.
 Note – This link is to Amazon and if you buy the book there I will get a few pennies.

 © Article is copyright by Jacqueline A. Soule.
 All rights reserved.
-Republishing an entire blog post or article is prohibited without permission.
 I receive many requests to reprint my work.
-My policy is that you may use a short excerpt but you must give proper credit to the author, and must include a link back to the original post on our site.
-Photos may not be used.
+You may use a short excerpt but you must give proper credit, and must include a link back to the original post on our site.
+No using photos!